 It Starts With a Small Commitment to Experiment

 The subjects you can learn via side projects are endless.
 Having a potential business idea will help you learn about business planning and funding.
 Creating a new product will help you discover better ways to identify needs, market the benefits, and close sales.
 Having a website or blog will help you learn how to use HTML and CSS.
 Having a product idea will help you learn about licensing and negotiation.
 Having a business to manage will give you an incentive to learn about accounting, finance, policy, and legal topics.
 To begin, all you need is an idea and the desire to get started - the rest takes care of itself.

 By publicly committing to a side project, wonderful things happen: (1) you’re far more likely to follow through, and (2) you start developing a network of individuals who support you because they’re interested in what you’re doing.
-To help this process along, I’ve created a dedicated forum in the Personal MBA Community devoted to discussing side projects.

 The Personal MBA Side Project Challenge

 I’m challenging you to commit to a side project that will stretch your comfort zone and encourage you to learn more this year than you have in the last 12 months.
 If business knowledge and growth is a priority for you this year, I encourage you to choose a business-related project, but your side project could be anything you want to learn more about.

 To help, here are some tips on how to choose a side project: